yaapu/FrskyTelemetryScript/README.md

 ## Features

- - configuration menu, long press [MENU] to display
+ - configuration menu, long press [MENU] on Taranis or [MDL] on Horus
- - per model configuration saved in MODELS/yaapu/modelname.cfg
+ - per model configuration saved in MODELS/yaapu/modelname.cfg on Taranis, SCRIPTS/YAAPU/CFG/modelname.cfg on Horus
  - flight [modes](#supported-flight-modes) based on frame type:copter,plane or rover with vocal sound support
  - artificial horizon with roll,pitch and yaw with numeric compass heading
  - vertical variometer gauge on left side of center panel
  - mini home icon on yaw compass at home angle position
- - battery voltage from 3 sources (in order of priority), short pressing [ENTER] cycles between the sources
+ - battery voltage from 3 sources (in order of priority), short pressing [ENTER]/[ENCODER] cycles between the sources
    - frsky FLVSS voltage sensor if available (vs is displayed next to voltage)
    - frsky analog port if available (a2 is displayed next to voltage)
    - flight controller via telemetry (fc is displayed next to voltage)